oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 -25

 * Replaced "hard drive" with "local persistent storage"
+* Added a note about operational considerations for the BFF pattern
 * "Forwarding" instead of "Proxying" to avoid confusion with HTTP proxies
 * Minor editorial nits